Najeeb-Sulaiman/linux-and-bash-scripting-guide/02-linux-commands/03-manipulate-files-and-directory.md

 **Note:**
-rm -r permanently deletes everything inside the directory — there is no “undo.”
+rm -r permanently deletes everything inside the directory, there is no “undo.”
 Always double-check before pressing Enter.